Welcome, Knowledge Explorers

 Create Rules.
 In baseball, a rule is going to first base first; not third.

 Identify the Players.
 In the game of school the players include teachers, admin and students.
-And parents would qualify as players as well.
+And parents can sometimes qualify as players as well.